 Lauderdale-by-the-Sea home prices are not only among the most expensive in Florida, but Lauderdale-by-the-Sea real estate also consistently ranks among the most expensive in America.

-Lauderdale-by-the-Sea is a decidedly white-collar town, with fully 85.34% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Lauderdale-by-the-Sea is a town of sales and office workers, managers, and service providers.
-There are especially a lot of people living in Lauderdale-by-the-Sea who work in management occupations (19.36%), sales jobs (15.94%), and office and administrative support (11.24%).
+Lauderdale-by-the-Sea is a decidedly white-collar town, with fully 90.18% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Lauderdale-by-the-Sea is a town of managers, sales and office workers, and professionals.
+There are especially a lot of people living in Lauderdale-by-the-Sea who work in management occupations (27.06%), sales jobs (14.97%), and business and financial occupations (10.06%).

 Also of interest is that Lauderdale-by-the-Sea has more people living here who work in computers and math than 95% of the places in the US.